rgl/sonarqube-vagrant/README.md

 10.10.10.103 sonarqube.example.com
 ```

-Depending on your virtualization provider, run `vagrant up --provider=libvirt` or `vagrant up --provider=virtualbox` to launch the server.
+Depending on your virtualization provider, run `vagrant up --no-destroy-on-error --provider=libvirt` or `vagrant up --no-destroy-on-error --provider=virtualbox` to launch the server.

 View the SonarQube home page at https://sonarqube.example.com.

 **NB** nginx is setup with a self-signed certificate that you have to trust before being able to access the local SonarQube page.

-The default Administrator username and password are `admin`.
+And login as `admin`/`password`.

 When using the default LDAP settings you can also use the following users: